North East Lincolnshire Council has strengthened its focus on energy and climate change by signing up to the Climate Local initiative.

 Find out more about Climate Change and Climate Local on the Local Government Association website.

-In October 2016 we declared our commitments as part of the Climate Local agreement.
+We have reviewed our progress towards our commitment, and report on this at appropriate Scrutiny and Cabinet meetings.
 If you would like any further information in the meantime contact our Strategic Commissioning Lead for energy and environment using the contact details below.
-We are monitoring our progress against our action plan – this will be received by future Scrutiny Panels.

 Find out more about what else the council is doing to strengthen our work around reducing our carbon use and achieving our climate targets – www.nelincs.gov.uk/renewnel